hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 can't die now it wouldn't do

 suck my blood
-take it now, ungrateful fuck
+take it now, would you baby
-cuz' I'm begging you, I'm on my knees please, I love you, fuck you, please
+I'm begging you, I'm on my knees please, I love you, fuck you, please

-someday if you're still around we'll laugh this off and life you've found stretching on forever more just need more blood to get you out the door
+someday if you're still around we'll laugh this off and life you've found stretching on forever more just need more blood to get you out the door so take what you asked for

 bleed, bleed, bleed
 all that I'm good for, don't you know